kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 # SeeLevel-N2K-Victron-VenusOS

-This enhancment works on 2.33 and 2.42-2.60 (as of release candidate ~16 at least so far).
+This enhancment works on 2.33 and 2.42-2.60 ((at least up to ~16 release candidate).
 The GUI files are different for 2.33 and are in a separate directory.

 Allows connection of a Garnet SeeLevel NMEA2000 tank sensor system to Victron Venus OS (e.g, Color Control GX) controller